Phonics Screening Year 1

 - Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds and letters.
 You can also encourage your child to read words from your shopping list or road signs to practise phonics.

-If you have any questions, please do not hesitate to contact Mrs Bell or your child’s class teacher
+If you have any questions, please do not hesitate to contact Miss Wilson or your child’s class teacher